ga4gh/gks-common/schema/core-im/def/Contribution.rst

 **Computational Definition**

-An action taken by an agent in contributing to the creation, modification, assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem, Publication, etc.)
+An action taken by an agent in contributing to the creation, modification, assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataSet, Publication, etc.)

 **Information Model**